 Impact

-The Linux kernel thermal core contains a race condition that allows a use‑after‑free when a thermal zone is unregistered during a resume operation.
-If an attacker can trigger thermal_pm_notify_complete() while a delayed work item is running, the cancel_delayed_work_sync() call may miss the work, and the thermal zone object can be freed while the work continues to execute.
-Running code that accesses freed memory can corrupt kernel state, potentially allowing local privilege escalation or remote code execution.
-The vulnerability is caused by a synchronization flaw that leads to a classic use‑after‑free (CWE‑416).
-The CVSS score of 7.0 indicates high severity, and the flaw also involves a race condition that satisfies CWE‑825.
+The Linux kernel thermal core contains a race condition that leads to a use‑after‑free when a thermal zone is unregistered during a resume operation.
+If thermal_pm_notify_complete() is called while a delayed work item is running, the cancel_delayed_work_sync() call may miss that work, allowing the thermal zone object to be freed while the work continues.
+The resulting kernel memory corruption can potentially lead to local privilege escalation.
+This weakness is a classic use‑after‑free (CWE‑416) and involves a race condition (CWE‑825).

 Affected Systems